joshuamfrancis/dispatch-outputs/ubuntu-install-setup.md

 **Target OS:** Ubuntu Desktop 26.04 LTS (codename `resolute`, released 23 Apr 2026) **Goal:** Bring a freshly installed desktop to a known-good developer baseline, then capture a Timeshift snapshot of that baseline.
 **Packaging preference:** native `.deb` via APT (Canonical archive first, then vendor APT repos, then vendor `.deb`, then AppImage as last resort).
-No Snap, no Flatpak.
+No Flatpak.
+Snap is avoided except for Thunderbird and Firefox, which use Ubuntu's defaults — see §10.

 ---